Monounsaturated fat has a healthy reputation, and food sources—such as avocados and olive oil—are widely praised for their benefits.

 Regarding the structure of each fatty acid, the number on the left refers to how many carbon atoms the fat has.

 The next number (1) represents the number of double bonds, which is always one for monounsaturated fatty acids.

 Finally, the (n-) number signifies the position of the double bond.

 For instance, oleic acid—18:1 (n-9)—has eighteen carbon atoms, one double bond, and it is an omega-9 fatty acid.

-Among the monounsaturated fatty acids listed above, the most commonly-occurring in food include oleic acid and palmitoleic acid.
+Among the monounsaturated fatty acids listed above, the most commonly-occurring fatty acid in food is oleic acid.
 Oleic acid is the most prevalent fatty acid in nature, and most fat-containing foods have a high oleic acid content (7).

 Monounsaturated Fat Has Several Health Benefits

 Research suggests that monounsaturated fatty acids may have a positive impact on our health.